Reviews

 While I don’t believe either of these fresh dog food brands represents the best fresh dog food delivery service in the USA, I would go for Spot and Tango ahead of The Pets Table based upon my experience.

-I appreciate Spot and Tango’s clear labelling and transparent explanations of their processes both online and when I received my first box of their fresh food and their dry dog food.
+I appreciate Spot and Tango’s clear labeling and transparent explanations of their processes, both online and when I received my first box of their fresh food and their dry dog food.

 Feeding these two dog food delivery companies to my Alaskan Klee Kai, Spot and Tango passed the taste test but Skye refused to eat some of her Pets Table recipes.

-If you’re looking to make a change to your dog’s diet and you believe in fresh food for dogs, I don’t think you’ll go wrong with either of these dog food brands.
+If you’re looking to change your dog’s diet and you believe in fresh food for dogs, I don’t think you’ll go wrong with either of these dog food brands.

-But my preference would be Spot and Tango based upon how my picky eaters enjoyed their premium dog food more, the cost of their dog food delivery service and how I could sign up both of my dogs on the same subscription plan.
+My preference would be Spot and Tango based on how my picky eaters enjoyed their premium dog food more, the cost of their dog food delivery service, and the ability to sign up both of my dogs on the same subscription plan.

 Who Is The Pets Table?